The Adventures of Doctor Eszterhazy

 The Adventures of Doctor Eszterhazy is a collection of historical mystery fantasy short stories by Avram Davidson featuring his scholarly detective character Doctor Eszterhazy and set in an imaginary European country.
 It was first published in hardcover by Owlswick Press in January 1991, with an ebook edition issued by Gateway/Orion in August 2013.
-The book is an expansion of the earlier collection The Enquiries of Doctor Eszterhazy (1975), adding five more Eszterhazy stories written later but set earlier.
+The book is an expansion of the earlier collection The Enquiries of Doctor Eszterhazy (1975), adding five more stories written later but set earlier; the only Eszterhazy story it left uncollected was 1988's "The Odd Old Bird."

 Summary

-The book collects fourteen novellas, novelettes and short stories originally published in various speculative fiction magazines or the earlier Eszterhazy collection, with an introduction by Gene Wolfe and a concluding essay by the author.
+The book contains fourteen novellas, novelettes, and short stories, originally published in various speculative fiction magazines or the earlier Eszterhazy collection.
+It has an introduction by Gene Wolfe and a concluding essay by the author.